 As with all California farms, coping with the extensive drought and the increased threat of wildfires has become the new normal.
 Hui and Blair are lucky in that their farm came with wells that just needed a little TLC.
 Even so, they switched to dry farming for their grapevines and found that the vines thrive.
 “They’re old vines—their roots run deep,” says Hui.
 They also rotate their sheeps’ grazing areas to keep the grass and brush down and reduce fire danger.

-Blair and Hui say the support of their farmer neighbors has made all the difference in their ability to make Bear Track a viable farm.
+Blair and Hui said the support of their farmer neighbors has made all the difference in their ability to make Bear Track a viable farm.
 Blair says it’s still a work in progress, but their proximity to the University of California, Davis, one of the nation’s premier agriculture universities, as well as support from their local Farm Bureau, have all been crucial to their farm’s development.
 And they did send one of their employees to off-site training: Sugar, their border collie, went to herding school in Idaho and came back an ace.
 Also on sheep security staff is Pierre, a Great Pyrenees.
-The area is home to many mountain lions, coyotes, and bobcats, but to date they have had no losses to predators, though one lamb did die of a rattlesnake bite.
+The area is home to many mountain lions, coyotes, and bobcats, but to date, they have had no losses to predators, though one lamb did die of a rattlesnake bite.

 Both say one of the greatest benefits of their new life is entering into the beauty and solitude of their farm.
 The couple has built a family tent cabin so guests can join them in shinrin-yoku—a Japanese practice of connecting with nature for its restorative qualities.
 As Hui says, “Bear Track Farm is like shinrin-yoku.
 I think Dick and I experience that every day on the farm with our animals.
 After a long day, we love to sit in the middle of the field and absorb all the sights and sounds.
 Sugar and Pierre sit beside us and do the same.”